Join our training for Mobile Web Specialist

 Are you excited to join, but do you feel like your manager needs a little bit more persuasion?
 We have prepared a template e-mail to help you explain the benefits of this course.

 In this five-day training I will learn to improve myself on the latest front-end practices like PWA, ES2015 concepts and syntaxes, testing and debugging, accessibility, mobile web forms and offline capable web apps.

 - Optimize websites for our large number of mobile users

 - Improving the UX of our mobile website to improve bounce rates and time spent

 - Boosting our website’s conversion rate on mobile devices

-The bootcamp is a mix between theoretical and practical lessons, focussing on a real-life project.
+It is a mix between theoretical and practical lessons, focussing on a real-life project.
 This makes it directly applicable to my daily work.

 By improving my skills in developing performant and accessible mobile websites, I can contribute even more to our business and provide real return on investment.
 Additionally, it will prepare me ready for my Google Certification for Mobile Web Specialist.

 |Ticket||€ 2.500,- (ex.
 VAT)||Airfare and transportation||[Insert cost]|

 |Total event costs||[Insert cost]|